qutip/qutip-qip/docs/source/qip-processor.rst

     pulse = Pulse(sigmaz(), targets=0, coeff=coeff, tlist=tlist)
     processor.add_pulse(pulse)

-One can also use choose the ``pulse_mode`` attribute of :class:`~qutip_qip.device.Processor` between ``"discrete"`` and ``"continuous"``.
+One can also use choose the ``pulse_mode`` attribute of :class:`.Processor` between ``"discrete"`` and ``"continuous"``.

 .. note::

-   If the coefficients represent dicrete pulse, the length of each array is 1 element shorter than ``tlist``.
+   If the coefficients represent discrete pulse, the length of each array is 1 element shorter than ``tlist``.
 If it is supposed to be a continuous function, the length should be the same as ``tlist``.

 The above example shows the framework and the most essential part of the simulator's API.
 So far, it looks like just a wrapper for the open system solvers.
 However, based on this, we can implement different physical realizations.
 They differ mainly in how to find the control pulse for a quantum circuit, which gives birth to different sub-classes: